greyepoxy/RegexWB/README.md

 #Alternatives
 [Expresso](http://www.ultrapico.com/expresso.htm) and [Regulator](http://regex.osherove.com/) - see [Regulator Code](https://sourceforge.net/projects/regulator/) have been around for a long time, however Expresso is closed-source and back when I grabbed the Regular Expression Workbench code I think Regulator was not fully open sourced.

+# Discussion notes

+- `RegexBuffer`
+- Better comment, more like "current state of the interpretation of the regex"
+- better name?

+RegexExpression
+- Can we extract helper methods in ToString and Parse?

+RegexItem
+- Check for opportunites to dry out common code in subclasses